 The terms and commitments of the Company with respect to its exploration and evaluation assets are subject to change if and when the Company and its partners mutually agree to new terms and conditions.

 (a) Peñoles, Durango, Mexico

-The Company owned 100% of the Peñoles Property, a gold-silver project, subject to a 2% NSR payable to the underlying concession holder.
+The Company owned 100% of the Peñoles Property, subject to a 2% NSR payable to the underlying concession holder.